-The policy of this District, as set forth in Policy JICJ, may be summarized as follows:
+The policy of this District, as set forth in Policy JICJ, and/or amended in this Code may be summarized as follows:

 - 1) Cell phones, pagers, or other communication devices must be kept in a student's vehicle, locker, or other designated space during the school day.
 Such devices are not to be in the possession of any student during the instructional day except for storage as set forth above.
-Devices described in this policy shall not be in the personal possession of students and shall not be activated, used, or displayed by students while in school buildings or on school grounds during "school day hours" and while attending school-day activities, whether on or off school property.
+Note: Students attending a school piloting a BYOD project are waived from the possession-on-their-person prohibition otherwise set forth in policy JICJ and this Code, but use as a phone or unauthorized camera remains strictly prohibited, as for all students.
+Devices described in this policy shall not be in the personal possession of students and shall not be activated, used, or displayed by students while in school buildings or on school grounds during "school day nours" and while attending school-day activities, whether on or off school property.
 Such devices will not be activated during school bus rides to and from school unless specifically authorized by the driver for special circumstances. - 2) Cell phones and pagers are permitted at athletic contests or other events occurring during non-school hours. - 3) Other personal electronic devices which have wireless or cellular interface capability to the internet and/or which have the capability of capturing, storing, or transferring text, numeric, or visual images (including digital or conventional cameras) are not allowed on school grounds during the school day [as outlined in Item (1) above] unless by prior permission of a teacher or administrator.